mekatronik-achmadi/md_tutorial/pelatihan/install_bash.md

 winpty python
 ```

-Or explicitly ask Python to run interactively using flag "-i" (recommended using this way):
+Or explicitly ask Python to run interactively using flag "-i":

 ```sh
 python -i